unibe-geodata-modelling/2018-settlements-environment/ReadMeVisibility.txt

 Cell size and extention setting (lines 28 and 30)
 *************************************************

 On the lines 28 to 30 you do not have to change anything.
-Here the cell size the extent and the newly produced rasters made during the script are set to the extent and cell size of the DEM.
+Here the cell size, the extent and the newly produced rasters made during the script are set to the extent and cell size of the DEM.

 **************************************